markfyoung0711/buckstop-refinery/README.md

 ## Pipeline Scheduling System
 A pipeline or job execution control system can be plugged in.
 Examples of such systems are cron, Apache airflow, Jenkins.
-Most systems are going to have a way to declare job dependencies and also be able to display an interactive GUI for step monitoring and step operations, such as running or cancelling a step.
+Most systems will have a way to declare job dependencies and also be able to display an interactive GUI for step monitoring and step operations, such as running or cancelling a step.